biodiversitydata-se/SOS/Docs/SearchFilter.md

     "notRecoveredFilter": "OnlyNotRecovered"
 }
 ```
-This filter will return observations where `observation.occurrence.isNotRediscoveredObservation=true` and `observation.occurrence.isNotRediscoveredObservation=true`.
+This filter will return observations where `observation.occurrence.isNotRediscoveredObservation=false` and `observation.occurrence.isNotRediscoveredObservation=true`.
 ```json
 {
     "notRecoveredFilter": "IncludeNotRecovered"